About the UK

 Sheffield is located in South Yorkshire, and it is home to a variety of museums and galleries.

-is located in Yorkshire and is a popular tourist destinations in England.
+Leeds is located in Yorkshire and is a popular tourist destination in England.

-is the capital of Scotland, and is home to the Holyrood Palace, built in the 16th century.
+Edinburgh is the capital of Scotland and is home to the Holyrood Palace, built in the 16th century.

 Leicester is located in the East Midlands, and it is the county town of Leicestershire.

 Important Facts about UK Counties

 - Birmingham is one of the United Kingdom’s greenest cities.
 It is also officially the youngest city in the UK.

 - Glasgow is the fourth most populous county, and the name ‘Glasgow’ translates to ‘green valley,’ in the Gaelic language.